Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 8.2.6 – Targets should be able to withstand hundreds of impacts without failure.
 This is essential for the challenge to run smoothly.

 8.2.7 – Timings per stage depend on the complexity of the barricade and targets, but must ensure the shooter is placed under reasonable pressure.
-Working on the principal of 10 – 15 seconds per round will give some indication, but this must be trialed before the event.
+Working on the principal of 10 – 15 seconds per round will give some indication, but this must be tested before the event.
 It is not expected that slower or less experienced shooters will always complete the round count for each stage.
+RCO’s must be made aware of this and not pressure shooters into firing more shots than they wish to.

 8.2.8 – There are currently no preset barricade designs for the PRL.
 There will however be plenty of pictures in the PRL Forum for inspiration.

 8.2.10 – Care must be taken to ensure barricades cannot simply be bypassed with the use of a tripod or shooting sticks etc. Tripods / sticks should be allowed for some stages but not necessarily all – depending on the barricade design.
 This distinction must be highlighted in the CoF.
-It is recommend that for some stages if using a tripod, that the setup of the tripod is included in the stage stage – this will help limit their use.
+It is recommend that for some stages if using a tripod, that the setup of the tripod is included in the stage timing – this will help limit their use.
+In any case the starting position for each stage must be defined in the CoF.

 8.2.11 – Barricades can be painted to highlight specific areas the shooters body or bag etc must touch, thereby clarifying the obstacle and making it simpler to understand when under time constraints.